nodejs/node/doc/api/events.md

 exiting the loop.
 The `value` returned by each iteration is an array composed of the emitted event arguments.

-An {AbortSignal} may be used to cancel waiting on events:
+An {AbortSignal} can be used to cancel waiting on events:

 ```js
 const { on, EventEmitter } = require('events');